Risk Management Plan Template and Example

 In order to deal with negative risks, you need to perform Avoid, Transfer, Escalate and Accept strategies.
 On the other hand, for the positive risks, strategies are: Enhance, Exploit, Share, Escalate, Accept.

 Accept and escalate risk response strategies are applicable to both positive and negative risks.

 Note that the project risks can also be classified as internal and external risks.
-Internal risks are the issues that can be controlled by your organization such as management risks, human factor risks, technological risks, and physical risks.
-External risks, on the other hand, are the risks that are out of your control such as the economic risks, natural risks, and political risks.
+Internal risks are the issues that can be controlled by your organization such as managing risks, human factor risks, technological risks, and physical risks.
+External risks, on the other hand, are the risks that are out of your control such as economic risks, natural risks, and political risks.

 Risks Monitor and Control

 As the project proceeds, new risks may appear and some of the identified risks may disappear.
 Therefore, you need to keep all the risks under control by monitoring them regularly.
 Since risk management is a living process throughout the project life cycle, the project risk management plan should be kept updated in order to respond to risks effectively.

 How to Write a Risk Management Plan in 7 Steps?